 Maybury showed his approval.
 “I’m impressed with your honesty.
 I think I’d like to go to the next stage.
 Let’s talk numbers.”

 The next day he was back at the old house.
-Maybury led him quickly through the dingy hallway into the equally dark living room, the curtains still closed against the brilliant sunlight.
-He waved Simon to a chair and left the room, shouting over his shoulder, “You know, I think we could be mates when this is over.
-You must come out to Spain.”
+He put his new iPhone and keys on the hall table next to Maybury’s old Nokia and hung his Hugo Boss overcoat next to the parka.
+Maybury led him quickly through the dingy hallway into the equally dark living room, the curtains half-closed against the brilliant November sunlight.
+“I’ll leave you to it.
+You know, Simon, I think we could be mates when this is over.
+You should come out to Spain.”

 “Where’s Mr Maybury?”
 Simon demanded.

-Simon was confused.
-“There was another man here”, he stuttered.
-“He said that he was you.
+Simon was almost lost for words.
+“There was another man here.
+He said he was you.
 I mean, Maybury.
 He was going to live in Spain and he wanted to sell this house and so I came round to discuss putting in double glazing…” he tailed off, weakly.

 The detective frowned.
 “Selling up, so he decides to replace all the windows.
 So what exactly did he look like, your Maybury?”

-The detective sighed.
-“So, a tall, dark-haired man with a fake Rolex.
+“So a tall, dark-haired man with a fake Rolex.
 That narrows it down.
 I think that we should pop along to your home to discuss this further, Mr Cushing.
 Shall we?”